 However, seniors (defined as people over 65 years old) had a rate of combining drugs and alcohol that was nearly 78%.
-Researchers believe that this higher rate of combining drugs and alcohol among seniors was due to the fact that they tend to have more health problems and take more medications.
+Researchers believe that this higher rate of mixing drugs and alcohol among seniors was due to the tendency to have more health problems and taking more prescription medications.
 However, seniors also more severe effects when mixing drugs and alcohol than young people.
-Seniors’ bodies have a lowered ability to process chemicals, meaning that the drugs and alcohol stay in their systems longer and increase the probability that a harmful interaction will occur.
+Seniors’ bodies have a lowered ability to process chemicals, meaning that the drugs and alcohol stay in their systems longer and increase the probability that a harmful drug interaction will occur.
 Drug detox at any age is the answer to alcohol and drug addiction.

 Staying Clear of Dangerous Drug Interactions

-Doctors and medical professionals say that any time you take a new prescription drug it’s important to consult with your doctor about drug interactions.
-Drugs can interact with a number of things.
+Doctors and medical professionals say that any time you take a new prescription drug, it’s vital to consult with your doctor about drug interactions.
+Medications can interact with several things.
 Factor in alcohol and you’re making an especially dangerous move.
 Avoid drinking too much when taking a new drug.
 However, if you can’t control your excessive drinking, that may be another reason to seek help.